Fiat BR.20 Cicogna: Cicogna vs. Sparviero

 The reasons for the Sparviero's success lay in its flying characteristics.
-The Sparviero was a more difficult aircraft to fly with a heavier wingload, but overall its three engines provided more power than the twin-engine arrangement of the BR.20.
-The Sparviero, weighing around the same, had a reserve of power and was capable of performing acrobatic manoeuvers, even rolls.
+The Sparviero was a more difficult aircraft to fly with a heavier wing loading, but its three engines provided more power than the twin-engine arrangement of the BR.20.
+The Sparviero, weighing around the same, had a reserve of power and was capable of performing acrobatic manoeuvres, even rolls.
 Its engines were more reliable than those of the BR.20 and had enough power to return to base even with one shut down.
 The Sparviero's superior agility enabled it to perform as a torpedo-bomber, while the Cicogna was never considered for that role.
-Over 1,200 Sparvieros were constructed, being at least twice as many as the Cicogna.
+Over 1,200 Sparvieros were constructed, at least twice as many as the Cicogna.